 Energy Related Requirements consist of Part 1- Energy Efficiency where credits are allocated for the various energy efficient designs, practices and features used.
 A minimum of 30 credits must be obtained from this group to be eligible for certification.
+For shop lot / office project, minimum 22 credits must be obtained from this group.
 The number of credits achievable for this group is capped at 50 credits (exclude 20 bonus credits that are obtainable under NRB 1-10 - Renewable Energy).